apengwin/Autonomous-guitar/README.md

-Voice Controlled Raspberry Pi program to play a guitar.
+## Voice Controlled Raspberry Pi program that plays a guitar.

+There are some integrations with the Jasper source code, but I don't remember.
+Also most of this was written the week before the deadline so readability is questionable.